 The Trust will not generally support:

-In recognition of their size and diversity the Trust’s general rule of only one donation each year may be relaxed at the discretion of the Trustees.
+In recognition of their size and diversity the Trust’s general rule of only one grant each year may be relaxed at the discretion of the Trustees.

 Assistance may be provided towards regionally significant tracks/trails projects.
 All applications must include: